The Men Who Enforced Order. The Outlaws Who Defied It.

 A Gripping Crime Drama Rooted in History.

-This is the story of two men: Ethan Eaton, a man determined to bring order to a lawless land, and Joel Fowler, a man who thrived in its chaos.
+Ethan Eaton, a man determined to bring order to a lawless land, and Joel Fowler, a man who thrived in its chaos.
 One fought for justice.
 The other mocked it.
 Their paths would collide in a deadly showdown in Socorro, New Mexico, a town where the citizens took justice into their own hands and delivered their verdict with the noose.

 Born and raised in Socorro, New Mexico, Richard Gallegos has always been captivated by the history of the Old West.
 From western books, movies, and TV shows to ghost towns, mining camps, old photographs, and long-forgotten tales, his fascination with the past has only deepened over time.
 A lifelong student of New Mexico’s true history, he has spent years uncovering the lost stories of lawmen, outlaws, and the ordinary people caught in between.